RahmanMeparambil/Django_reference/BTMA/readme.md

 Value: Bearer your-access-token

 3. Token Expiration and Refreshing the Token
-Tokens are valid for a limited time (by default, 5 minutes for the access token).
+Tokens are valid for a limited time (by default, 1 day for the access token).

 When the access token expires, use the refresh token to get a new access token.